 7-182.
 SAFETY-WIRE SECURED TURN-BUCKLES.
 (See figure 7-25.)
 Before securing turnbuckles, threaded terminals should be screwed into the turnbuckle barrel until no more than three threads of either terminal are outside the barrel.
 After the turnbuckle has been adjusted for proper cable tension, two pieces of safety wire are inserted, half the wire length into the hole in the center of the turnbuckle barrel.
-The safety-wires are bent so that each wire extends half the length of the turnbuckle on top and half on bottom.
+The safetywires are bent so that each wire extends half the length of the turnbuckle on top and half on bottom.
 The ends of the wires are passed through the hole in the turnbuckle eyes or between the jaws of the turnbuckle fork, as applicable.
 The wires are then bent toward the center of the turnbuckle and each wire is wrapped around the shank four times, binding the wrapping wires in place as shown in figure 7-25.
+9/8/98 a.
+When a swaged terminal is being secured, one wire is passed through the hole in the terminal and is looped over the free end of the other wire and both ends wrapped around the shank.
+All lock wire used in the safetying of turnbuckles should be carbon steel, corrosionresistant steel, nickel-chromium iron alloy (Inconel), nickel-copper alloy (monel) or aluminum alloy.
+For safety cable diameter of safety wire size and material, refer to table 7-8.